eclipse-sumo/sumo/docs/web/docs/Tutorials/CityMobil.md

 (ROW_DIST).
 They define the layout assuming a fixed width of each slot.

-We generate a node file defining the positions of the junctions and an edge file specifiying the connections between the nodes together with parameters such as the number of lanes and the allowed vehicle classes.
+We generate a node file defining the positions of the junctions and an edge file specifying the connections between the nodes together with parameters such as the number of lanes and the allowed vehicle classes.

 We open the files as standard text files and use a helper function from the sumolib to